atombrella/comicwiki.dk/README.md

 using [Bootstrap 3.3](https://getbootstrap.com/docs/3.3/) as the primary frontend framework.

 The code is running on a DigitalOcean droplet, with everything running on the same node.

+## Upgrades

+Mediawiki 1.39 is now used.
+Along with more

+The PHP